 The class will serve as an introduction to ethnographic studies and usability analysis in product and space design.
 Students will learn about and use basic ethnographic methods.
-The first half of the class, students will engage with material through lectures, discussions, and show-and-tell presentations.
-The second half of the class, students will collect data off-site, doing actual observation of users during their interaction with museum exhibit.
+The first half of the class, students will engage with the material through lectures, discussions, and show-and-tell presentations.
+The second half of the class, students will collect data off-site, doing actual observation of users during their interaction with a museum exhibit.
 Students will use the data to clarify the conceptual, interaction, and interface designs of product and spaces.
 Working in groups or alone, students will generate a basic product design document using the information learned in class and the data collected in the field.

 Students have to provide their own transportation to the off-site research destinations: Exploratorium and The Legion of Honor Museums (provisional sites).